 It’s an endurance sport.
 It’s a spectator thrill.
 The fastest cars of 2023 offer something for everyone.
 The fact that they’re only getting faster excites each of us, as we watch fast-beyond-words cars vie for that most longed-after title: the fastest car in the world.

 This year’s cars are lighter, sleeker, and more powerful than any that have come before.
 Now boasting top speeds far beyond the previous ‘golden threshold’ of 300mph (480kph), the newest hypercars and supercars are works of art in motion.
-This year, we’ve grown our definitive ranking to introduce you to the 11 fastest cars of 2022 – cars from historic auto houses that you should keep your eye on.
+For 2023 we maintained the number of models on our list to eleven – these are the absolute fastest cars in the world from historic auto houses.

 Some of these may look familiar, as they’ve held titles ranging from the most expensive car to the fastest before.
 Other names are brand-new – but certainly worth remembering.

-For the first time in 2022, we see the arrival of a fully-electric car on our ranking.
-The Rimac Nevera is a sign of the changing times.
+The Rimac Nevera, the first fully-electric car to make its entrance on our list last year, remains a sign of the changing times.
 We have a dedicated ranking of the best luxury electric cars of the year if you want to see other options in that category.

 |11||Rimac Nevera C Two||258 mph (415 kph)|

 |10||Bugatti Veyron 16.4 Super Sport||267.85 mph (431.07 kph)|

 |8||Koenigsegg Agera RS||277.87 mph (447.19 kph)|

 |7||C zinger 21c||281 mph (432 kph)|

 |5||Bugatti Chiron Super Sport 300+||304.77 mph (490.48 kph)|